 Losing his law licenses

-This summer Giuliani’s law license was temporarily suspended in New York and then D.C. over lies he told as part of his effort to steal the 2020 election for Trump, conduct that an appellate court said represented an “immediate threat” to the public.
+In the summer of 2021, Giuliani’s law license was temporarily suspended in New York and then D.C. over lies he told as part of his effort to steal the 2020 election for Trump, conduct that an appellate court said represented an “immediate threat” to the public.
 The New York State appellate court concluded that Giuliani “communicated demonstrably false and misleading statements to courts, lawmakers and the public at large” in his capacity as President Trump’s personal lawyer, and “these false statements were made to improperly bolster respondent’s narrative that due to widespread voter fraud, victory in the 2020 United States presidential election was stolen from his client.”

 The former mayor was characteristically less tactful in his response, telling radio station WABC-AM, “The bar association should give me an award … I defended an unpopular client.
 I’ve been threatened with death.
 I’ve had a good deal of my income taken away.
 I’ve lost friends over it.”